 Great news on my wet iphone situation -- after I had to pay to Apple to have it replaced, DH submitted a claim to his credit card for their purchase protection benefit, and it was approved.
-I will be getting a check back for $268, so this destroyed iphone will end costing us nothing ))
+I will be getting a check back for $268, so this destroyed iphone will end costing us nothing Smile))

 That was something that cheered me up yesterday -- I was so miserable, down with a cold that is tearing up my throat and nose, so a bit of good news helped.